 But poor indoor air quality could also be to blame.
 Problems with indoor air quality (IAQ) can lead to immediate effects such as irritation of the eyes, nose and throat, as well as headaches, dizziness, shortness of breath, nausea and fatigue.
 The long-term effects can be serious, so it’s not an issue to ignore.

-Fortunately, there are ways to improve air quality in your home, including air filters, a wide variety of portable air purifiers and proper maintenance of your heating and air conditioning systems.
+Fortunately, there are ways to improve air quality in your home, including air filters, a wide variety of portable air purifiers, proper maintenance of your heating, and annual tune-ups for your air conditioning systems.

 What Is Indoor Air Quality?

 In simplest terms, indoor air quality describes the quality of the air in your home.
 But IAQ is actually an official term used by the Environmental Protection Agency, which defines IAQ as the “air quality within and around buildings and structures, especially as it relates to the health and comfort of building occupants.”
 The EPA ranks indoor air pollution among the top five environmental risks to public health.

 The air inside many homes is far less clean than outside air.
 Homes built since 1979 are better sealed to make them more energy efficient, but that’s a two-edged sword.
 Because energy-efficient homes are “tighter” they keep more contaminants and moisture inside – which makes a high-efficiency air conditioning and heating system essential for comfort and safety.

 On average, Americans spend about 90% of the time indoors, where concentrations of some pollutants are two-to-five times higher than outside.
 Children are especially sensitive to indoor air quality problems.
 Children breather faster, so they inhale 50% more air per pound of bodyweight than adults.